razorzibra-dot/trialram/src/modules/features/customers/CUSTOMER_FORMS_ENHANCEMENT_GUIDE.md

 ---
-title: Customer Forms Enhancement Guide
+title: Customer Forms Enhancement Guide (Legacy)
-description: Enterprise-grade professional UI/UX enhancement for Customer module forms with card-based sections, advanced validation, and comprehensive visual hierarchy improvements
+description: Legacy reference for the retired Customer module drawers; components have been removed and this document is kept for historical context only
-lastUpdated: 2025-01-31
+lastUpdated: 2025-02-05
 version: 2.0
-status: production
+status: archived
 author: Zencoder AI
 relatedDocuments:
   - ../../../CONTRACT_FORMS_ENHANCEMENT_SUMMARY.md